Schiebeknoten Anleitung mit Video

 🪢 What exactly is a sliding knot?

-A sliding knot – also called a girth hitch – is a self-securing knot that can be moved back and forth along a second cord.
-You tie two of them, one at each end of your piece of jewelry, and you have a clasp that loosens or tightens with a simple pull.
+A sliding knot – also called a lanyard knot – is a self-locking knot that can move back and forth on a second cord.
+You tie two of them, one at each end of your piece of jewelry, and you instantly have a clasp that expands or closes with a simple pull.

 No carabiner.
 No spring ring.
 No soldering.
 Just cord and dexterity – and the result looks professional.

 The big advantage for crystal jewelry: The stone remains in focus.
-No shiny metal distracts, no bulky clasp disturbs the overall appearance.
+No shiny metal distracts, no bulky clasp disturbs the overall look.
 Just pure energy on your wrist or around your neck.

 "I wear my stone close to my body.
-Its energy accompanies every step I take."
+Its energy accompanies my every step."

-🧵 What you need – materials at a glance
+🧵 What you'll need – Materials at a glance

 The beauty of it: You really don't need much.
 And what you do need is either already at home or can be found at the nearest craft store.

-- Jewelry cord: Waxed cotton, thin paracord, or nylon (0.8–1 mm) are best.
-They glide smoothly, hold the knot securely, and feel comfortable against the skin.
+• Jewelry cord: Waxed cotton, thin paracord, or nylon (0.8–1 mm) are best.
+They glide smoothly, hold the knot securely, and feel comfortable on the skin.

-- Sharp scissors ✂️ – a clean cut makes for a neat finish.
+• Sharp scissors ✂️ – a clean cut makes for a tidy finish.

-- The centerpiece: A drilled gemstone or powerful crystal beads – hand-selected, natural, with real energy. 💎
+• The centerpiece: A drilled gemstone or powerful crystal beads – hand-picked, natural, with real energy. 💎

 💡 A little tip from Dany: The quality of the stone makes all the difference.
-A natural, untreated stone retains its color, surface – and energy – for many years.
-At Happy Minerals, you'll find drilled gemstones that we personally hand-select and ethically source.
+A natural, untreated stone retains its color, its surface – and its energy – for many years.
+At Happy Minerals, you'll find drilled gemstones that we personally hand-pick and carefully select.

-You learn knots fastest when you see them – that's why here's the corresponding video.
+You learn knots fastest when you see them – so here's the corresponding video.
 Feel free to watch it once or twice before you start.
 And then just join in!

 ✋ Step-by-step instructions

-Here's everything again in detail for reference – ideal for looking up while you craft.
+Here's everything again to read at your leisure – ideal for referring to while you craft.

-Cut your cord – for a bracelet, about 50 cm; for a necklace, about 80–100 cm.
-Now string your drilled gemstone or beads and push it to the middle of the cord.
+Cut your cord – for a bracelet, about 50 cm, for a necklace, about 80–100 cm.
+Now thread your drilled gemstone or beads and slide it to the center of the cord.
 The ends remain free – they will soon become the knots.

 2️⃣ Tie the first sliding knot

-- Take the left end of the cord and lay it parallel to the right strand – this forms a loop.
+• Take the left end of the cord and place it parallel to the right strand – this forms a loop.

-- Pull the knot slowly and evenly tight – it should be secure, but still able to slide.
+• Pull the knot slowly and evenly – it should be snug but still able to slide.

 💡 Important: Not too tight!
 The knot must still be able to slide back and forth on the cord.
 Test this immediately after tightening.